Chroniosuchus

 Chroniosuchus (greek for “ancient crocodile”; chronos meaning “time” and suchus meaning “crocodile”) is an extinct genus of chroniosuchid from the upper Permian period.
-The first fossils of chroniosuchus were discovered in the 1940s and 1950s in Russia, and the species was first named by Vjuschkov in 1957.
-Chroniosuchus is known for its distinctive body armor of large bony plates, known as scutes, that covered its back and sides.
-These scutes varied among species providing clues of their evolution and classification among the chroniosuchidae family.
+The genus was first named by Vjuschkov in 1957.

+Chroniosuchus is known for its distinctive body armor of large bony plates, known as scutes, that cover its back and sides.
+These scutes varied among species providing clues of their evolution and classification among the Chroniosuchidae family.

 History and discovery

-The first chroniosuchian remains were found in the early 20th century along the Malaya Severnaya Dvina River of the Russian pre-Urals and were mistakenly ascribed to the order seymouriamorpha by Hartmann-Weinberg and was noted to have similar anatomy based on dermal armor by Olson.
+The first chroniosuchian remains were found in the early 20th century along the Malaya Severnaya Dvina River of the Russian pre-Urals and were mistakenly ascribed to Kotlassia prima by Hartmann-Weinberg (1935) and was noted to have similar anatomy based on dermal armour by Olson.
 However, studies by Vyushkov in the 1950s marked the recognition of chroniosuchians as their own group.
 Golubev revised the taxonomy of Permian chroniosuchians, recognizing the distinctive features of Chroniosuchidae and Bystrowianidae.
 The two major subtaxa were defined mainly on their distinct osteoderm morphologies.
 Golubev assigned fossils previously referred to Jugosuchus to Chroniosuchus or Chroniosaurus, creating a new genus, Jarilinus, to accommodate an intermediate species.
 Golubev suggested that the chroniosuchids formed a phylogenetic lineage with several successive species, and defined four biostratigraphic subzones for the Russian Late Permian.

-Though multiple species have been named and debated in the genus chroniosuchus, based on Golubev's revision, currently two chroniosuchus species are considered valid which are C. paradoxus, named by B.P.
-Vjuschkov in 1957, and C. liverachi named by Anatoly Riabinin in 1962.
+Though multiple species have been named and debated in the genus Chroniosuchus, based on Golubev's revision, currently two Chroniosuchus species are considered valid which are C. paradoxus, discovered during the 1940s or 1950s and named by B.P.
+Vjuschkov in 1957, and C. licharevi named by Anatoly Riabinin in 1962.